RanjanBa/TimeTreasureGame/README.md

 >  * __Visual Studio 2017 :__ It is an integrated development environment used to developed computer programs, mobile apps.

 >  * __Firebase :__ It is a mobile and web application development platform.
-It is google product which offers so many features like realtime database, basic analytics, authentication, storage etc. I used it for realtime database and authentication purpose.
+It is a google product which offers so many features like real-time database, basic analytics, authentication, storage etc. I used it for real-time database and authentication purpose.
-It is used because it has some functionality like listening to changes in the database and get the data changes in realtime i.e. it can sync the data across the client platform.
+It is used because it has some functionality like listening to changes in the database and get the data changes in real-time i.e. it can sync the data across the client platform.

 #### <a name="how-to-use"/> 5.
 How to use the project ####
 >